Can I plant a fall garden in Oklahoma?

 Think leafy greens and roots.
 These crops thrive in the cooling temperatures of autumn.
 They will grow more slowly than spring crops, but their flavor improves with cold temps.
 Plus, bug pressure almost disappears as it gets colder.
 And you don’t have to water as often.
 I love gardening in the fall!

-Lettuce: broadcast seed or plant seedlings.
-Plan to give them some protection; plant under wire or EMT conduit hoops (see article below) with row cover, or use a cold frame.
-Harvest baby greens as cut-and-come-again in November & December.
+broadcast seed or plant seedlings.
+As we get into late fall and early winter, plan to give them some protection; plant under hoops (see article below) with row cover, or use a cold frame.
+Harvest baby greens as cut-and-come-again.

-Spinach: winner of the most-cold-hardy-greens contest!
+winner of the most-cold-hardy-greens contest!
 I learned this by accident many years ago, when we planted some fall spinach, forgot about it when winter arrived, and early the next spring discovered it growing happily & vigorously.
 Yaaaay for plants that take care of themselves!
-Direct seed it now for early spring harvest, or plant seedlings for a faster turn-around.
-It does need water if we have a winter dry spell (common here) and while it will usually survive without row cover, you’ll get more growth if you give it some protection when the cold weather settles in.
+Unlike most seeds, spinach needs cool soil in order to germinate.
+It just won’t sprout if you seed it in early fall while the soil is still warm.
+You can get around that by soaking spinach seed in a jar overnight, then drain the water and put the covered jar in the frig for a week or ten days.
+The seeds will break dormancy in the cold, wet environment; once you see a tiny bit of white root starting to break thru the seed coat, take the jar out of the frig and plant the seeds.
+You can also direct seed in late September/early October for early spring harvest.
+Spinach does need water if we have a winter dry spell (common here) and while it will usually survive without row cover, you’ll get more growth if you give it some protection when the cold weather settles in.

-Kale: runner-up for cold-hardiness.
+runner-up for cold-hardiness.
 Kale gets sweeter as it gets colder.
-Transplant seedlings now for winter and spring harvests.
+Direct seed or transplant.
 Red Russian (my favorite) is quite tender and moderately cold hardy; it will go thru the winter with row cover and occasional watering.
 The green curly type of kale (Winterbor, Siberian) is more cold hardy and really needs a frost or two to sweeten up.
 Harvest the outer leaves throughout the fall/winter, and wait for the inner leaves to mature to harvest size.

-Radishes: one step away from to instant gratification 🙂 30 days from seed to harvest, a little longer as we get later into fall.
+one step away from instant gratification — 30 days from seed to harvest, a little longer as we get later into fall.
 Radishes grown in chilly weather are MUCH sweeter than what you are probably used to eating.
-I have stood by the stove popping ‘Pink Beauty’ radishes in my mouth like candy while intending to chop them up for salad.
+I have stood by the kitchen counter popping ‘Pink Beauty’ radishes in my mouth like candy while intending to chop them up for salad.
 (This from someone who used to hate radishes.)
 Row cover will extend your radish harvest into early winter.
 The more fertile your soil, the sweeter will be your radishes.

-Daikon Radishes: not fully appreciated in this country, but well worth an introduction!
+not fully appreciated in this country, but well worth an introduction!
 There are several varieties of daikon that are so pretty, I just can’t resist them.
 ‘Watermelon’ or ‘Red Meat’ has green/white skin & a red interior.
 Green Luobo’ has white skin and a green interior, and KN-Bravo is purple inside & out.
 Slice all of these like coins; add to salads or serve on a platter with hummus or dip – gorgeous!
-Seed asap as they mature more slowly than regular radishes.
+Seed by early-mid September as they mature more slowly than regular radishes.

-Carrots: carrots are at their sweetest, more glorious state when seeded in fall and harvested in early spring.
-The cold temps turn their starches into sugars (the plants’ version of anti-freeze) and they are a buried treasure to dig up in March.
-Plant now (I mean NOW – first week of October!)
-They need time to sprout and grow while we still have good day length.
+carrots are at their sweetest, more glorious state when seeded in fall and harvested in early spring.
+The cold temps turn their starches into sugars (the plant version of anti-freeze) and they are a buried treasure to dig up in March.
+Plant in late September or the first week of October (no later!) as they need time to sprout and grow while there is still enough day length.
 They’ll keep growing, very slowly, all thru fall and winter.
 Carrots are remarkably cold hardy; the root is in the ground and protected, and the greens can freeze and thaw and be ok.
 In a super cold winter, I’ll use row cover on them, but I usually don’t bother.
 Two tricks with carrots: plant in loose soil (make it easy for those roots to grow down) and water the seeds religiously while germinating.
 Carrot seed can take a couple weeks to sprout, longer in cool soil; they need to stay moist the whole time, and they’re unforgiving about drying out.
-(For fall-harvested carrots, direct seed in late August or early September and water fervently while germinating.)
+For fall-harvested carrots, direct seed in late August or early September and water fervently while germinating.